 Legislation Requirements Environmental Planning and Assessment Act 1979 Development approval In September 2020, the NSW Land and Environment Court (LEC) approved the Menangle Quarry Extension - Modification 1 (MOD1) to Development Consent 85/2865.
 In November 2021 approved the Menangle Quarry Extension Modification 2 (MOD2).
 Consent conditions are provided in the Consent.
 The quarry will operate in accordance with these conditions.
-Protection of the Environment Operations Act 1997 (POEO Ac ct) Environment Protection Licence (EPL) The quarry's Environment Protection Licence (EPL 3991) lists the following scheduled activities: Crushing, grinding or separating; Land-based extractive activity; and Recovery of general waste.
-The EPL has been varied to include the Stage 8 area.
+Protection of the Environment Operations Act 1997 (POEO Act) Environment Protection Licence (EPL) The quarry's Environment Protection Licence (EPL 3991) lists the following scheduled activities: Crushing, grinding or separating Land-based extractive activity Recovery of general waste.
+The EPL has been varied to include the Stage 8 area and to remove some reporting requirements.
 Pollution Incident Response Management Plan (PIRMP) A PIRMP has been developed for the quarry in accordance with the requirements in Part 5.7A of the POEO Act and the POEO Regulations.
-Water Management Act 2000 and/or Water Act 1912 Water Access Licences (WALs) The quarry holds licences to extract surface water from the Hawksbury and Lower Nepean Rivers Water Source: • 26953; • 26981; • 26889; • 26377; • 27027; and • 27010.
+Water Management Act 2000 and/or Water Act 1912 Water Access Licences (WALs) The quarry holds licences to extract surface water from the Hawksbury and Lower Nepean Rivers Water Source: • 26953 • 26981 • 26889 • 26377 • 27027 • 27010.
 On the basis of groundwater monitoring at the quarry and a numerical groundwater model, it is predicted that up to 0.7 ML/year of water may enter the extraction area.
 As this is less than 3 ML/year, it qualifies for a licence exemption (see the SWMP for details).
-Controlled Activity Approval Controlled activity approval (CAA-2021-11223) for the extraction of sand and soil from the Stage 8 area adjacent to the Nepean River.
+Controlled Activity Approval Controlled activity approval (CAA-2021-11223) applies to the extraction of sand and soil from the Stage 8 area adjacent to the Nepean River.

-Table 2.1Key legislation
+Table 2.1 Key legislation

 Legislation Requirements

 National Parks and Wildlife Act 1974

-Aboriginal Heritage Impact Permit Consent Condition B61(b) requires that an Aboriginal Heritage Impact Permit is obtained under section 90 of the National Parks and Wildlife Act, and the Aboriginal Cultural Heritage Management Plan is revised to include appropriate measures in respect the Aboriginal object or Aboriginal place, to the satisfaction of the Planning Secretary.
+Aboriginal Heritage Impact Permit Consent Condition B61(b) requires that an Aboriginal Heritage Impact Permit is obtained under section 90 of the National Parks and Wildlife Act, and the Aboriginal Cultural Heritage Management Plan (AHMP) is revised to include appropriate measures in respect the Aboriginal object or Aboriginal place, to the satisfaction of the Planning Secretary.

 See the AHMP for details.

 Biodiversity Conservation Act 2016

 Biodiversity offsets for approved vegetation clearance Consent Condition B68 requires that biodiversity offsets are provided for the approved vegetation clearance and if the approved Restoration Area does not meet the requirements of the Consent, the relevant deficiency in biodiversity credits must be retired in accordance with the Biodiversity Offsets Scheme of the BC Act, to the satisfaction of the NSW Biodiversity Conservation Trust.

 See the BRMP for details.

 Biodiversity offsets for linear infrastructure Consent Condition B65 requires that vegetation must be mapped and biodiversity credits calculated for proposed clearing of any vegetation for the construction of linear infrastructure.
 Consent Condition B66 requires that the required credits are retired in accordance with the Biodiversity Conservation Act.

 Consent Condition B68 requires that a trust is established for the management of the biodiversity offsets, that is calculated in accordance with the total fund deposit requirements for a biodiversity stewardship site in accordance with the Biodiversity Conservation Act.

-Existing access tracks as haul roads will be used so no vegetation will need to be cleared for the installation of linear infrastructure.
+The removal of native vegetation associated with the construction of any new linear infrastructure will be addressed in a Linear Infrastructure Assessment Report.

 See the BRMP for details.

 Conveyancing Act 1919

 Protection of biodiversity offsets Condition B69 requires that a positive covenant is established on title to protect the Restoration Area.

 See the BRMP for details.

 Heritage Act 1997

 Heritage items Consent Condition B58 requires that the development does not cause any direct or indirect impact on any identified heritage item (as defined within the Consent) located outside the approved disturbance area.

-Roads Act 1993

-Consent under Section 138 of the Roads Act Consent under Section 138 of the Roads Act is required for construction work within the Hume Highway Road Reserve, including beneath the Hume Motorway Menangle Bridges as per Consent Condition B48.